Are you looking for the best beaches in France? We certainly were, so we hit France’s coast to find them!

 Plage de Port Blanc, Quiberon

 The beach itself is wide, long and mostly sandy, dotted by small sections of pebbles.
-It is a popular attraction both among tourists and locals alike, so you might want to avoid visiting during peak season.
+It is a popular attraction both among tourists and locals alike, so crowds can be an issue.

 Where to Stay: If you’re looking for beachfront accommodation with an affordable price, then you might want to check out Logis Hôtel des Druides, a welcoming lodging overlooking the vast sea.